Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Malware detection and classification

-where $P_0$ follows a matrix Dirichlet (MD) distribution centered in some constant matrix $\hat{P}$, $\sigma>0$ controls the variance of $\bold{P}_i$ and the matrix $\bold{Q}_i$ is the shape parameter.
-This MD distribution implies that each row of $\bold{P}_i$ independently follows a $c$-dimensional Dirichlet distribution with concentration parameter equal to the corresponding row of $\sigma\bold{Q}_i$.
-The model is completely specified by letting $B_i$ be the indicator random variable of maliciousness just like before.
+Working directly on this approach, in \cite{Kao+Reich} the authors proposed a Bayesian nonparametric approach to modelling the probability transition matrices $\{\bold{P}_i\}_i$ by using a mixture of matrix Dirichlet distributions (MD) with a DP ($\theta,P_0$) as mixing distribution, that is, a mixture of Dirichlet processes (MDP) \citep{antoniak}.
+More specifically, the authors assumed a hierarchical model on the transition matrices, where $\bold{P}_i|\sigma,\bold{Q}_i\stackrel{\text{iid}}{\sim}MD(\sigma\bold{Q}_i)$ with $\sigma>0$ the concentration parameter and $\bold{Q}_i$ the shape parameter.
+The MD distribution implies that each row of $\bold{P}_i$ independently follows a $c$-dimensional Dirichlet distribution with concentration parameter equal to the corresponding row of $\sigma\bold{Q}_i$.
+The generative process is fully specified by letting $\bold{Q}_i|G\stackrel{\text{iid}}{\sim}G$ with $G\sim DP(\theta,P_0)$, with $P_0$ also following a MD distribution centred in some constant matrix $\hat{P}$.
+The anomaly detection procedure is completely specified by letting $B_i$ be the indicator random variable of maliciousness just like before.
 A new program $i^*$ is classified as malicious if $\mathbb{P}(B_{i^*}=1|\bold{Z_{i^*}},\mathscr{Z})$ exceeds a predefined threshold, with $\mathscr{Z}$ being the collection of all observed counts matrices.
 Moreover, if the program is malicious it can be further classified into a cluster with existing programs that share common features.